dburger/8rainstation-enhancer/README.md

 ## Features

-The 8rain Station Enhancer is a Chrome extension designed improve the usability of the 8rain Station website.
+The 8rain Station Enhancer is a Chrome extension designed improve the usability of the [8rain Station](https://8rainstation.com/) website.
 8rain Station is an outstanding tool for persons wanting to place mathematically advantaged sports wagers.
-The website is great, and they continue to add features, however, they currently have higher priorities than the features this extension provides.
+The website is great, and they continue to add features, however, they currently have higher priorities than working on the features this extension provides.
 The features this extension adds includes:

 * Making sportsbook names clickable links that launch to the sportsbook.
 * A button that closes all open sportsbook sites when clicked.